austinzumbro/multi-city-weather-forecast/README.md

 It was fun to play around with `fetch` and explore some of the nuances there.
 As I mentioned, I got into trouble with asynchronicity, so that was a nice puzzle to solve.
 And there is something very satisfying about sending off a request and getting back exactly what you expected.

-Some obvious improvements to this particular application would be...
+Some improvements to this particular application would be...
-- Save the search history to localStorage.
-Right now it "saves" it for as long as you maintain session, but it resets to the default list on page load.
-I was planning to implement that this go-round, but I'll admit: I lost interest.
 - Make the UI more fun and colorful.
 I used Bootstrap here, theoretically to speed things up, but I probably would have had more fun if I'd just written the CSS myself.
 - Make the experience more interactive.
-I don't know what that would be, but the ability to click around on stuff and get some kind of response would be nice.
+I don't really know what that would look like, but the ability to click around on stuff would be nice.

 ---